Skip to main content

 Amgen Safety Net Foundation, Donor FAQ

-CEO/officer compensation for Amgen Safety Net Foundation is not reported in the most recent IRS 990 filing on file.
+Current-officer compensation for Amgen Safety Net Foundation is not separately reported in the most recent IRS Form 990 on file.
+This is common when leadership is paid through a related entity or the organization files a short-form return.

 Amgen Safety Net Foundation reported $2.4B in annual revenue and $2.6B in total expenses for filing year 2023.
 The organization holds $542.3M in total assets.